Just getting started with learning how to manage commuter programs using RideAmigos? Here’s an ultra-high level introduction to how RideAmigos works:

 Numerous types of reports are available to system administrators and network managers, such as system-wide reports on each data type (users, networks, trip plans, trip logs, and trip searches.), and program-specific reports.

 Whew!
-That may have taken a little more than 30 seconds, but this overview will give you the concepts and terms that will make it much easier to learn how to leverage the power of RideAmigos.
+That may have taken a little more than 30 seconds, but this overview has hopefully provided you concepts and terms that you’ll see throughout our platform and documentation, and will make it much easier to learn how to leverage the power of RideAmigos.